'Black & White' Competition Winners

 We once again received some fantastic submissions — everything from landscapes to portraits, architecture to animals.
 The winning images can be seen below, as well as a selection of ‘highly commended' images too.

 The winner of the Karl Taylor Professional Filter Kit is...

 1st Place - Andrew Parker

 This evocative image by Andrew Parker is our first place prize winner.
 The depth of field is perfectly balanced with the rich range of tones and excellent overall exposure on this portrait of a young dancer / gymnast.
 The hard lighting gives the image more sparkle and rich interesting shadows with a beautiful catchlight in the eyes.
-The background, although dark, is just light enough to separate the subject’s hair from the surrounding area.
-There is a wonderful depth of mood and connection in the image, with subject’s eyes further capturing the viewers attention.
+The background, although dark, is just light enough to separate the subject's hair from the surrounding area.
+There is a wonderful depth of mood and connection in the image, with the subject's eyes further capturing the viewers attention.
 A superb black and white portrait!

 2nd Place - Denis Lomme